Nubuck/z1-app-starter/readme.md

 ### Server

-The server does not require any database details or further configuration as it implements [API Box Nedb](https://github.com/SaucecodeOfficial/zero-one-core/tree/master/libs/api-box-nedb) JSON file database as a flavor of [Feature Box Server](https://github.com/SaucecodeOfficial/zero-one-core/tree/master/libs/feature-box-server-nedb), the defacto lib for server platform development in the Z1 ideology.
+The server does not require any database details or further configuration as it implements [API Box Nedb](https://github.com/SaucecodeOfficial/zero-one-core/tree/master/libs/api-box-nedb) JSON file database as a flavor of [Feature Box Server](https://github.com/SaucecodeOfficial/zero-one-core/tree/master/libs/feature-box-server-nedb), the defacto lib for composable server platform apps.

 From within this repo's ```server``` folder run:
 ```